batcraft/ai-coding-notes/vibe-coding-notes.md

 * We live in a world of frameworks and mature patterns
   * database: golang-migrate
   * ORM: gorm
-  * Frontend: vue.js
+  * Frontend: vue.js, tailwind, pinia
-  * Frontend Components: PrimeVue, tailwind
+  * Frontend Components: PrimeVue
   * Logging: slog
 * LLMs are good at doing things when the pattern is established already
 * A lot of the start of an app is boilerplate and setup
 * I think my best day was ~15,000 lines of code.
 And Miles has surely beaten that

 ## LLM Codegen doesn't have to be your stereotype of "vibe coding"

 * You, and tests, and the LLM itself, can tend to this code and make sure it's not slop